James Banning

-Background
+Background and personal life

 Banning was born in Canton, Oklahoma, in 1900 and attended high school in Guthrie, Oklahoma.
 Dreaming from boyhood of being a pilot, he eventually learned to fly from an Army aviator after being repeatedly turned away from flight schools due to racial discrimination.
-Banning later became a demonstration pilot on the west coast, flying a biplane named "Miss Ames"—he had attended Iowa State University in Ames, Iowa.
+He earned his commercial pilot's license in 1927 and later became a demonstration pilot and barnstormer on the west coast, flying a biplane named "Miss Ames"—he had attended Iowa State University in Ames, Iowa.
+He also competed in the 1928 Iowa Good Will air tour.

+Banning married Ada Carpenter on April 2, 1923.

 Transcontinental flight

-Banning and his mechanic, Thomas C. Allen, made the historic flight using a plane supplemented with surplus parts.
-The "Flying Hoboes," as they were affectionately known, made the 3300 mile trip from Los Angeles to Long Island, New York, in 41 hours and 27 minutes aloft.
+In 1932, Banning and his mechanic, Thomas C. Allen, made the historic flight using a plane they named "Eagle Rock" supplemented with surplus parts.
+The "Flying Hoboes", as they were affectionately known, made the 3300 mile trip from Los Angeles to Long Island, New York, in 41 hours and 27 minutes aloft.
 (Note: Covering 3,300 miles in 41.5 hours of flying time equates to an average speed of 79.5 mph.)
 However, the trip actually required 21 days to complete because the pilots had to raise money for the next leg of the trip each time they stopped.
+They left California on September 21, 1932, and landed in New York on October 15.